gijit/gi/README.md

 # installation

 Works on Mac OSX and Linux.
-I have no idea about windows (theoretically it should work on windows, if one can work out the right compiler flags and have the necessary C compiler installed, etc.)
+On windows: theoretically it should work on windows, I have not worked out what flags are needed.
+One will need to install a C compiler on windows and work out the right compiler flags to make CGO build and link LuaJIT into the Go `gi` binary.

 ~~~
 $ go get -t -u -v github.com/gijit/gi/...